Combinatorics of faithfully balanced modules: Introduction

 \begin{thm} A $\Lambda_n$-module $M$ is faithfully balanced if and only if it satisfies the following conditions: \begin{itemize} \item[(FB0)]$M_{1n}$ is a summand of $M$; \item[(FB1)]if $M_{ij}$ is a summand of $M$, $(i,j)\neq(1,n)$, then $\cohook(i,j)$ contains a summand of $M$; and \item[(FB2)]every virtual cohook contains a summand of $M$. \end{itemize} \end{thm}

-For example the faithfully balanced modules for $\Lambda_3$ are given by taking copies of the indecomposable modules corresponding to the the black boxes $\blacksquare$ in one of the following diagrams, together with an arbitrary subset of the shaded boxes $\boxtimes$.
+For example the faithfully balanced modules for $\Lambda_3$ are given by taking copies of the indecomposable modules corresponding to the the black boxes $\blacksquare$ in one of the diagrams in Figure~\ref{fig_fbgencats}, together with an arbitrary subset of the shaded boxes $\boxtimes$.
 A module is \emph{basic} if its indecomposable summands occur with multiplicity one.
 The diagrams show the $8+4+2+2+1+2+2=21$ basic faithfully balanced modules for $\Lambda_3$.

 Given an algebra $\Lambda$ and a module $M$, we write $\add(M)$ for the full subcategory of $\lmod{\Lambda}$ consisting of the direct summands of direct sums of copies of $M$, $\gen(M)$ for the category of modules generated by $M$, so quotients of a direct sum of copies of $M$, and $\cogen(M)$ for the category of modules cogenerated by $M$, so embeddable in a direct sum of copies of $M$.
 Recall from Pressland and Sauter \cite[Definition 2.10]{PS18}, that if $M$ is a $\Lambda$-module, then $\gen_1(M)$ is the category of modules $X$ such that there is an exact sequence $M''\to M'\to X\to 0$ with $M',M''\in\add(M)$ and the sequence